Prevent Home Foreclosure And Minimize Losses

-For most of our clients, staying in their home is a high priority but they have missed or been late on one or more mortgage payments and now fear foreclosure.
+For most of our clients, staying in their home is a high priority but they have missed or been late on one or more mortgage payments and are now fear foreclosure.

 You may very well have options.
 Both Chapter 7 and Chapter 13 bankruptcy will temporarily stop a foreclosure if filed prior to the sale date of your home.
 Talk to a bankruptcy lawyer at Marrs & Terry, PLLC if you are having trouble making your mortgage payment or if you believe you are going to receive a foreclosure sale notice.

 Contact our law office to schedule a free consultation.
 We have six Michigan offices for your convenience: Ann Arbor and Jackson.
+We bring more than 18 years of experience to every case and we offer in-home appointments upon request.

 Keeping Your Home